Last updated:

 Tips for the first night

-Arrive at the campsite earlier, while it's still light.
-This way you'll have time to:
+Arrive at the campsite early, while it's still light.
+That way you'll have time to:

 • Connect to power, if available